Jkemp007/matchmak3r/README.md

 # matchmak3r
 ## credits
-Eric Porgue Matchmaker-Lite, used assistance for the calculations step as well
+Eric Porgue Matchmaker-Lite, needed a lot of help for the calculations step as well, had a very hard time finding solutions.